mnot/I-D/variants/draft.md

 This header pair indicates that the representation is used for responses that have a "gzip" content-coding and "fr" content-language.

-Note that this is different than the semantics of any Content-* header that might be associated with the response; in the example above, it might be that the a gzip'd version of the French content is not available, so it does not include Content-Encoding: gzip.
+Note that this is different than the semantics of any Content-* header that might be associated with the response; in the example above, it might be that a gzip'd version of the French content is not available, in which case it will not include "Content-Encoding: gzip".

-## Defining Content Negotiation Using Variants
+# Defining Content Negotiation Using Variants {#define}

 To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
 Specifically, they:

 * MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
 * MUST define the syntax of available-values that will occur in Variants and Variant-Key.
 * MUST define an algorithm for selecting a result.
-It MUST return an ordered list of selected responses, given the incoming request, a list of selected responses, and the list of available values from Variants.
-If the result is an empty list, it implies that the cache does not contain an appropriate response.
+It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above and an available-values-list from the Variants header.
+If the result is an empty list, it implies that the cache cannot satisfy the request.

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

-## Cache Behaviour {#cache}
+# Cache Behaviour {#cache}

 Caches that implement the Variants header field and the relevant semantics of the field-name it contains can use that knowledge to either select an appropriate stored representation, or forward the request if no appropriate representation is stored.